LesleyLai/blog/contents/blog/std_align/en.md

 `0b00000100`,

-and when we apply negation, we get `-4`, which is represented as
+and when we apply negation, we get `-4`, which is represented in two's complement as

 `0b11111100`.